alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 Within the EU (and the UK), you must create a commercial document to move:

-* category 1 or category 2 animal by-products (including meat and bone meal (MBM) or animal fat derived from them)
+* category 1 or category 2 animal by-products - including meat and bone meal (MBM) or animal fat derived from them
 * processed animal proteins (PAPs) from category 3

 You can [check how your animal by-product is classified](https://www.gov.uk/guidance/animal-by-product-categories-site-approval-hygiene-and-disposal).
 If you need help, [contact APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#a-z-of-services).